Goodwill Industries: Executive compensation

+In 2016, an investigation by the Omaha World-Herald found that executives managing its local Goodwill stores received salaries of up to $400,000 with its CEO, Frank McGree, also collecting a 2014 bonus of $519,000—while over 100 of his store workers were paid less than minimum wage.
+The investigation found that 14 executives (including the CEO's daughter) were paid more than $100,000, while only $557,000 of the enterprise's $4,000,000 revenue went to "programs" for the disabled.
+Despite the organization claiming its profits were to assist the disabled acquire job opportunities, the paper's investigators determined that, between 2011 and 2015, none of the store revenues supported job programs.
+Responding to the World's investigation, Nebraska Attorney General Doug Peterson conducted an official investigation, finding that McGree's salary was "excessive", and concluded that there had become "no correlation at all" between what the area's Goodwill's executives were paid and how the organization was performing its true mission.
+However, Peterson concluded no laws had been broken that he could charge; instead, he urged the state legislature to enact oversight reforms to the regulation of non-profits.

-In 2018, CEO Rich Cantz of Goodwill Northern New England (NNE) put out a video statement addressing the false "Think Before You Donate" rumors that alleged owner Mark Curran profits $2.3 million a year from the organization, and no money was going to charity.
-In the statement, he says that Goodwill NNE does, in fact, give to charities and works to provide resources for brain injury rehabilitation centers, those with disabilities, and veterans seeking work.
+In 2018, CEO Rich Cantz of Goodwill Northern New England (NNE) released a video statement addressing false "Think Before You Donate" rumors that alleged owner Mark Curran profited $2.3 million a year from the organization, and no money was going to charity.
+In the statement, he said that Goodwill NNE does give to charities and works to provide resources for brain injury rehabilitation centers, those with disabilities, and veterans seeking work.
 Further, the website states that "Mark Curran" is neither the owner nor CEO.
-As of 2020, Steven Preston is the CEO of Goodwill Industries International and has to report to a volunteer board of directors.
+As of 2020, Steven Preston is the CEO of Goodwill Industries International and reports to a volunteer board of directors.
 In 2020, the stores in New England were still running a voiceover during shopping hours that reiterated this message to shoppers.
 The claims appeared in a longer email covering several for-profit and non-profit organizations, which was also debunked by Snopes.